purnur-schneider/purnur-schneider.github.io/docs/research1.md

 - I have performed Returns-Based-Style-Analysis, to track eventual style drift by individual foreign exchange managers.
 The results are however strongly affected by the choice of benchmarks for style.

 - I have decomposed total portfolio variance to assess the individual contributions risk of individual asset managers.
 This decomposition leads to an easy and straightforward portfolio allocation among managers in a minimum risk portfolio, by equalizing the risk contributions across managers.

+- I have written practical guides for using statistical measures such as Omega, Ljung-Box and Jarque-Bera, and F-tests.